Ying Chen divides her time into "Busy days" and "Empty days":

 It is a way to meditate.

-This very brief and restrictive form helps to evoke the void within the fullness, the silence between the words.
+This very brief and restrictive form may help to evoke the void within the fullness, the silence between the words.

-“Isola” is Ying Chen’s solitary workshop, and also a place to meet.
+“Isola” is Ying Chen’s solitary workshop, and probably also a place to meet.

 In the "Opinions" page, we welcome your comments and ideas, and will share some online source documents complimentary to this site.

-The site is renewed at the end of each month.
-It is designed for no more than 15 minutes of the reading time.
-The contact remains available for about two months or more.
+The site is renewed usually around the third weekend of each month, except July, August and December.
+It is designed for no more than 15 minutes of reading time.
+Due to the limited web space, the content remains within a limited time frame.

 Poetry belongs to EVERYONE.
-We hope that many people would enjoy reading and also writing, in ANY PREFERRED LANGUAGES, the poems in Qing Ping form, accompanied sometimes, when and if possible, with the image of a drawing, a painting, or a photograph.
+We hope that many people would enjoy reading and also writing, in ANY PREFERRED LANGUAGES, the poems in Qing Ping form, accompanied sometimes, when and if possible, with an image: a drawing, a painting, or a photograph.